Pharm.D. Admissions - FAQs

 After You Apply

-Candidates will be interviewed by a small group that includes a combination of SOP faculty, administrators, staff and students.
+Candidates will be interviewed by a small group that includes a combination of School of Pharmacy faculty, staff and students.
 Interviews can last anywhere from 60 to 90 minutes.

 That will vary, but all interviewers seek to evaluate the applicant's understanding of the pharmacy profession as well as their self awareness, interpersonal skills and emotional maturity.